Equivalent Dichotomies for Triangle Detection in Subgraph, Induced, and Colored H-Free Graphs: Acknowledgments

 \begin{proof}[Proof of \cref{thm:main}] We begin by showing an equivalence between \cref{hypothesis:subgraph} (the subgraph setting) and \cref{hypothesis:induced} (the induced setting), using \cref{thm:induced-to-subgraph}.

-\paragraph{Subgraph $\implies$ Induced.} Suppose that \cref{hypothesis:subgraph} is true.
-Recall that the lower bounds from~\cite{abboud2026triangle} for the hard patterns naturally extend to the induced setting because the class of $H$-free graphs is a subset of the class of induced $H$-free graphs.
-Thus, if the problem is hard for $H$-free graphs, it is certainly hard for the superset.
+\paragraph*{Subgraph $\implies$ Induced.} Suppose that \cref{hypothesis:subgraph} is true.
+Recall that the lower bounds from~\cite{abboud2026triangle} naturally extend to the induced setting because the class of $H$-free graphs is a subset of the class of induced $H$-free graphs.
+Thus, if the problem is ``hard'' for $H$-free graphs, it is certainly ``hard'' for the superset.

-It remains to show that the easy patterns (i.e., $3$-colorable patterns with at most one triangle) also extend to the induced setting.
+It remains to show that the ``easy'' patterns also extend to the induced setting.
 Let $H$ be a $3$-colorable pattern containing at most one triangle.
-Since $\Hplus$ preserves the $3$-coloring and triangle count, our assumption implies that Triangle Detection in $\Hplus$-free graphs is solvable in $n^{3-\eps}$ time, for some $\eps > 0$.
-Consequently, by \cref{thm:induced-to-subgraph}, there exists an algorithm for induced $H$-free graphs running in strongly subcubic time $\tOrder(n^2 + n^{3/2} (\sqrt{n})^{3-\eps}) = \tOrder(n^2+n^{3-\eps/2})$.
+Since $\Hplus$ preserves $3$-colorability and the triangle count, our assumption that~\cref{hypothesis:subgraph} holds implies that Triangle Detection in $\Hplus$-free graphs is solvable in $n^{3-\eps}$ time, for some $\eps > 0$.
+Consequently, by \cref{thm:induced-to-subgraph}, there exists an algorithm for induced $H$-free graphs running in truly subcubic time $\tOrder(n^{2.5} + n^{3/2} (\sqrt{n})^{3-\eps}) = \tOrder(n^{2.5}+n^{3-\eps/2})$.
 Therefore, if \cref{hypothesis:subgraph} holds, then \cref{hypothesis:induced} holds as well.